PublicMapping/districtbuilder/README.md

 │   └── shared (Code that is used by both the frontend and backend)
 ```

-Note that there are two `package.json` files.
-Yarn commands can be run on the frontend in the root directory, and on the backend in the `src/server` directory.

 ### Development workflow

  * After remote code has been updated, run `scripts/update`